SteveJustin1963/tec-8254/README.md

 It's worth noting that while the 8254 PIT has been a staple in older computer systems, modern systems often use newer timer mechanisms, such as the High Precision Event Timer (HPET) or platform-specific timers.
 However, understanding the 8254 PIT remains valuable for anyone working with legacy hardware or embedded systems.

+## generate an interrupt.
+It is commonly used in PCs for various timing-related tasks, such as generating the system clock or providing a time delay.
+One of its channels (commonly Channel 0) can be set up to generate an interrupt signal, which then triggers the CPU's interrupt handling mechanism.

+To set up the 8254 PIT for generating interrupts, you'd typically go through these steps:

+1. Choose a channel (usually Channel 0 for system clock)
+2. Set the operating mode for that channel
+3. Load the initial count value to set the frequency
+4. Connect the output to the interrupt controller (like the 8259 PIC) if it is not directly connected.

+Here's a Forth-83 code snippet to set up the 8254 PIT to generate an interrupt.
+This example assumes that you're setting up Channel 0, the count value is loaded with 65535 (0xFFFF), and the operating mode is 2 (Rate Generator).

+Note: This is assuming that I/O operations can be done using `!` for output and `@` for input, and that these operations are byte-sized.
+A hypothetical `outb` and `inb` are used for byte-sized I/O to ports.

+### int-1.f

+After initializing the 8254 using `init-8254`, you'll also need to set up your interrupt service routine (ISR) and configure the interrupt controller (like the 8259 PIC) to accept the interrupt from the PIT.
+These parts are dependent on your CPU and system architecture, and thus are not covered in this example.

 ## Ref
 - https://wiki.osdev.org/Programmable_Interval_Timer
 - https://en.wikipedia.org/wiki/Programmable_interval_timer